 The majority of the Society's own funds are in the form of Common Equity Tier 1 (CET1), which consists of mainly retained earnings.
-Intangible assets recognised on the Society's balance sheet are required to be deducted from CET1 capital and the corresponding tax liability may be added back.
+The Prudential treatment of intangible assets is to deduct a proportion of intangible assets from CET1 capital and the corresponding tax liability may be added back.
 The Society's collective impairment is included as part of Tier 2 Capital.
-At 31 December 2019, the Society's CET1 ratio was 20.24%.
+At 31st December 2021, the Society's CET1 ratio was 22.39%.

-5. Capital Adequacy
+5. CAPITAL ADEQUACY